 When the legendary Ferrarese filmmaker Michelangelo Antonioni called his beloved hometown "a city that you can see only partly, while the rest disappears to be imagined," perhaps he was referring to the low-lying mist that rolls in off the Adriatic each winter and shrouds Ferrara's winding knot of medieval alleyways, turreted palaces, and ancient wine bars—once inhabited by the likes of Copernicus—in a ghostly fog.
 But perhaps Antonioni was also suggesting that Ferrara's striking beauty often conceals a dark and tortured past.

 Today you’re likely to be charmed by Ferrara's prosperous air and meticulous cleanliness, its excellent restaurants and chic bars (for coffee and any other liquid refreshment), and its lively wine-bar scene.
 You'll find aficionados gathering outside any of the wine bars near the Duomo even on the foggiest of weeknights.
-Though Ferrara is a UNESCO World Heritage Site, the city draws amazingly few tourists—which only adds to its appeal.
+Although Ferrara is a UNESCO World Heritage Site, the city draws amazingly few tourists—which only adds to its appeal.

-If you plan to explore the city fully, consider buying a Card Musei ("Museum Card," also known as "My Ferrara Tourist Card."
-Two days cost €10, three days €12, and six days €18).
+If you plan to explore the city fully, consider buying a Card Musei (Museum Card, also known as "My Ferrara Tourist Card").
+Two days cost €10, three days €12, and six days €18.
 Purchase the card at the Palazzo dei Diamanti or any of Ferrara's museums; it grants admission to every museum, palace, and castle in town.
 The first Monday of the month is free at many museums.